Sage 100 vs Sage Intacct Migration FAQs

-Today, modern cloud ERP solutions are rapidly becoming the norm, leaving some of our Sage 100 clients wondering if they should make the switch from an on-premise to a cloud system.
-If you’ve been considering a move from Sage 100 to a cloud-based ERP like Sage Intacct you may have questions.
+Today, modern cloud ERP (enterprise resource planning) solutions are rapidly becoming the norm, leaving some of our Sage 100 clients wondering if they should make the switch from an on-premise to a cloud system.
+If you’ve been considering a move from Sage 100 to cloud-based ERP and accounting software like Sage Intacct you may have questions.
 That’s why we’ve compiled answers to the most frequently asked questions to help you weigh your options:

-- Should I be exploring cloud financials now?
+- Should I be exploring cloud financial management now?

 - What are some benefits of moving to Sage Intacct?